cpsiff/cpsiff.github.io/index.md

 ---

 <p>
-Computer Science M.S. and PhD Student at the University of Wisconsin - Madison, interested in computer vision, imaging, and machine learning.
+Computer Science PhD Student at the University of Wisconsin - Madison, interested in computer vision, robotics, machine learning.
+I'm currently a research assistant in the Visual Computing Lab with Prof. Mike Gleicher and Prof. Mohit Gupta.
+Working on robotic sensing.
 </p>